-An arm lift, also known as a brachioplasty, is a surgery that removes excess skin and fat from the area between the underarm and the elbow, commonly called bingo wings.
-The surgery provides contoured and toned arms by getting rid of the bingo wings and reshaping the remaining tissue in the area.
+An arm lift, also known as a brachioplasty, is a surgery that removes excess skin and fat from the area between the underarm and the elbow, commonly referred to as ‘bingo wings’.

->

-> Surgery time2-3 Hours
+Surgery time2-3 Hours

 Benefits of Brachioplasty